Meet the Barbarians

-Meet the Barbarians (Les barbares) is a 2024 French comedy drama film directed by Julie Delpy.
-The film premiered at the Toronto International Film Festival on September 6, 2024.
+Meet the Barbarians (Les Barbares) is a 2024 French comedy drama film directed by Julie Delpy.
+The film premiered at the Toronto International Film Festival on 6 September 2024.
 Also selected in the competition section of Cairo International Film Festival 2024.

 Premise

 In Paimpont, a small community in Brittany, residents prepare to welcome a family of Ukrainian refugees and are surprised when the family that arrives are actually refugees from Syria.

+Production

+Principal photography began on 19 June 2023 and concluded on 28 July 2023, taking place entirely in Paimpont (Ille-et-Vilaine).

 Release

-Meet the Barbarians premiered during the Gala Presentations section of the Toronto International Film Festival on September 6, 2024.
+Meet the Barbarians premiered during the Gala Presentations section of the Toronto International Film Festival on 6 September 2024.
 The film was released in France on 18 September 2024.